roncortez/digital-store-/.bmad-core/tasks/document-project.md

 CRITICAL: Before generating documentation, conduct extensive analysis of the existing codebase:

-1. **Explore Key Areas**:
+1. Explore Key Areas:
  - Entry points (main files, index files, app initializers)
  - Configuration files and environment setup
  - Package dependencies and versions
  - Build and deployment configurations
  - Test suites and coverage

-2. **Ask Clarifying Questions**:
+2. Ask Clarifying Questions:
  - "I see you're using [technology X].
 Are there any custom patterns or conventions I should document?"
  - "What are the most critical/complex parts of this system that developers struggle with?"
  - "Are there any undocumented 'tribal knowledge' areas I should capture?"
  - "What technical debt or known issues should I document?"
  - "Which parts of the codebase change most frequently?"

-3. **Map the Reality**:
+3. Map the Reality:
  - Identify ACTUAL patterns used (not theoretical best practices)
  - Find where key business logic lives
  - Locate integration points and external dependencies
  - Document workarounds and technical debt
  - Note areas that differ from standard patterns

-**IF PRD PROVIDED**: Also analyze what would need to change for the enhancement
+IF PRD PROVIDED: Also analyze what would need to change for the enhancement

 ### 3. Core Documentation Generation

 [[LLM: Generate a comprehensive BROWNFIELD architecture document that reflects the ACTUAL state of the codebase.

-**CRITICAL**: This is NOT an aspirational architecture document.
+CRITICAL: This is NOT an aspirational architecture document.
 Document what EXISTS, including:

 - Technical debt and workarounds
 - Inconsistent patterns between different parts